tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 Making labels is not just aspirational and emotional - there's one key functional benefit: **helping you charge more money for your work**.

-I'll tell you a secret: every time I send an invoice to a client I want to throw up{% include tufte-sn.html id="vomit" content="File this one under 'things people don't tell you when you go independent' as well" %}.
+I'll tell you a secret: every time I send an invoice to a client I want to throw up[^vomit].

+[^vomit]: File this one under 'things people don't tell you when you go independent' as well

 If you Google around everyone will tell you to "raise your rates" or "charge more".
 They're right.
 But it's also not so easy!